Harrison Middleton University Resolution Process

 SARA Complaint Resolution Process

 The Arizona SARA Council has jurisdiction over Arizona SARA-approved institutions including Harrison Middleton University in relation to non-instructional complaints.
 Instructional complaints, such as grade grievances, are not reviewed by the Council and should not be submitted for review.
 Prior to registering a non-instructional complaint with the Arizona SARA Council, the student/complainant must complete Harrison Middleton University’s and the Arizona State Board for Private Postsecondary Education’s complaint process, as listed above.
-Non-instructional complaints may be submitted here.
+A non-instructional complaint may be submitted on the AZ SARA website.
 Students also have the right to contact state authorization or accrediting agency contacts for specific issues.

 For distance education students who are residents of states outside of Arizona, consumer inquiries may be directed to the following list of consumer protection agencies.

 Harrison Middleton University is accredited by the Distance Education Accrediting Commission.
-Students may also file a grievance or complaint with the Distance Education Accrediting Commission (DEAC) through their online Complaint Submission Form, which enables individuals to file a complaint directly from the DEAC website.
-The complaint form may be found at www.deac.org/Student-Center/Complaint-Process.aspx.
+Students may also file a grievance or complaint with the Distance Education Accrediting Commission (DEAC) through their online Complaint Submission Form.
+The complaint process and the Distance Education Accrediting Commission Complain Form may be found on the DEAC website.
 All complaints should be submitted using this form.
 For those who cannot access the Internet, written complaints will be accepted provided they include the complainant’s name and contact information and a release from the complainant(s) to DEAC.
 Where circumstances warrant, the complainant may remain anonymous to the institution, but all identifying information must be given to DEAC:

 Distance Education Accrediting Commission